JWBurgers/deciphering-bitcoin/README.md

 Second, for the purpose of making contributions to the textbook, you can fork the respository, make alterations to the text, and create a pull request.
 This does not violate the clause that you cannot redistribute the work if you remix, transform, or build upon it.
 You cannot, however, fork the repository and start a project that remixes, transforms, or builds on the textbook.
 In that case, you are creating a derrivative work.

 Third, copying and distributing any historical state of the repository is permitted.
 But it is strongly recommended that any copies you distribute pertain to its latest state.

+## Current progress

+At the moment, I am working on the first part of the book called *Money and Payments*.
+It will consist of an introduction, five chapters, and some concluding observations.
+The chapters are as follows:

+* Chapter 1: Banks and banking
+* Chapter 2: Bank payments
+* Chapter 3: Beyond bank payments
+* Chapter 4: Money
+* Chapter 5: Centralized architectures

+At the moment, the introduction is uploaded as well as most of Chapter 1.